BlueBunnex/Forever-Indev/README.md

 To update the texture files in Forever Indev, follow these steps:

-1. **Locate Texture Files:**
-   - Texture files are found in `lib/client/minecraft.jar`.

-2. **Extract the Texture Files:**
+1. Navigate to `minecraft/jars/deobfuscated.jar` within the project.
-   - Extract the contents of `minecraft.jar` to the directory `/lib/client/minecraft`.
+2. Extract the contents of `deobfuscated.jar`.

-3. **Update the Textures:**
-   - Make the necessary changes to the texture files in the `/lib/client/minecraft` directory.
+   - Within the newly extracted folder, you will find all the texture files that you can edit.

-4. **Rezip the Contents:**
+   - **Unzip jar on Mac**: `unzip deobfuscated.jar -d FOLDERNAME`
-   - After updating the textures, rezip the contents of the `/lib/client/minecraft` folder.
+3. After updating the textures, rezip the extracted folder back into `minecraft/jars/deobfuscated.jar`.

-5. **Rename the Zipped File:**
-   - Rename the newly created zipped file to `minecraft.jar`.
+   - **Rezip jar on Mac**: `jar cvf deobfuscated.jar -C FOLDERNAME/ .`

 **Notes:**

 - Ensure that the structure of the folder and files remains unchanged during the extraction and rezip process.
 - Any errors in the folder structure or file names can cause the game to fail to recognize the updated textures or even crash due to missing files.

-Enjoy exploring Forever Indev!